godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/validations/validation-error.md

 ## Request and Response Validation
 - Verifying that incoming API requests have the required parameters and that those parameters meet specific criteria like data types.
 If the specified criteria are not met, it results in a request validation error.
-- For more info about Request Validation and its applications, refer [this](/docs/microservices-framework/event-sources/validations/schema-validation.md#request-schema-validation)
+- For more info about Request Validation and its applications, refer [this](/docs/microservices-framework/event-sources/validations/schema-validation.md#request-schema-validation).
+- Similarly, When an API response does not meet the expected criteria, it results in a response validation error.
 :::tip Note
 - We utilize the AJV library for validating both request and response data, and the response format adheres to the standard AJV error format.
 - The `on_request_validation_error` and `on_response_validation_error` handlers are used to override the default errors thrown by the framework (specifically, schema validation errors) and allow developers to customize errors based on their requirements.